Jaspaul/laravel-rollout/readme.md

 ### Configuring the Service Provider

+On Laravel 5.5, the package discovery will configure the service provider automatically.

-Open config/app.php and register the required service provider above your application providers.
+On Laravel 5.4, open config/app.php and register the required service provider above your application providers.

 ```php
 'providers' => [